TBWTop/TBWTop.github.io/_pages/seminar.md

 {% include base_path %}

+Student seminar on Floer homology at PKU
+======

 The seminar is held on Sundays from 3pm to 5pm in Spring 2025.

-Participants
-======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+Unless otherwise stated, the location is at Quan 29.

+* Speaker: Yi Sha
+ Date: